State policy heterogeneity analyses: considerations and proposals: Acknowledgments

 \section{Acknowledgments}

+The authors thank the two anonymous reviewers for their suggestions which greatly improved the quality of this manuscript.

-The authors used ChatGPT (OpenAI) for assistance with editing, organization, and for checking mathematical arguments and proofs.
-The authors also used Cursor to document and test the code used for the simulations and analyses.
+The authors also acknowledge using ChatGPT (OpenAI) and Claude Code for assistance with editing, organization, and checking mathematical arguments and proofs, as well as Cursor to document and test the code used for the simulations and analyses.
 The authors are solely responsible for the analysis and conclusions in this paper.

 \textbf{Funding information:} This research was financially supported through a National Institutes of Health (NIH) grant (P50DA046351) to RAND (PI: Bradley D. Stein).
 NIH had no role in the design of the study, analysis, and interpretation of data nor in writing the manuscript.